 Do you remember helping your parents bake cookies or make dinner as a child?
 Did you realize you were learning skills such as how to count, measure and read recipes?
-Inviting your children to help out or cook on their own can help them develop confidence and skills naturally in the kitchen.
+Cooking activities for kids can help them develop confidence and skills naturally in the kitchen.
 Cooking together also can help your family commit to healthy habits that can last a lifetime.

 Skills and healthy habits children learn by cooking